 The conventional method of managing reinforcement (rebar) work in RCC construction is to set up a rebar yard at site.
 Rebar is stored, cut & bent in this yard and locally shifted to the work front for installation.
 This requires dedicated space in the vicinity of the site.
-The yard is typically managed by a rebar foreman, bars are cut & bent in a manual / semi-automatic machine and BBS is prepared manually by an Engineer.
-While this arrangement was adequate in the past, increasing need for speed, quality coupled with lack of space at sites has made this option less effective.
+The yard is typically managed by a rebar foreman, bars are cut & bent in a manual/semi-automatic machine, and BBS is prepared manually by an Engineer.
+While this arrangement was adequate in the past, increasing the need for speed, quality coupled with lack of space at sites has made this option less effective.

 Rebar detailing practice is widely adopted in developed countries like the USA, CANADA, UK, Middle East region to name a few.
 The popularity of Rebar detailing in these countries is mainly due to shortage of site workers and critical timelines of projects.